rezyaev/books/README.md

 templates/ and static/ contain all HTML and CSS part of the web app.

-All database commands were written with SQLalchemy module for python and raw SQL command.
+All database commands were written with SQLalchemy module for python and raw SQL commands.

 ## How to use Book's API